The Short Story

 Doing my part for the community of people who are in the business of fiber is important to me, I have long been a supporter of Weave A Real Peace (WARP), a non-profit networking organization for folks who support the cultural preservation of textiles.
 I served as a foundational member of the Spinning and Weaving Association that merged with The National NeedleArts Association (TNNA) in 2010.
 After the merger, served on TNNA’s Spinning and Weaving Group (SWG) leadership team from 2011-2013 to help launch Spinzilla, a totally crazy event for spinners.

 In 2016, I teamed up with Purl & Loop to create the Swatch Maker Looms, a simple tool that helps weavers sketch out their ideas before they head to the loom.
-I also self-published A Weaver’s Guide to Swatching, to outline how I swatch.
+I self-published A Weaver’s Guide to Swatching, to guide weavers through the switching process.
 In 2017, I published my second book with Interweave, Handwoven Home, that celebrates my love of making stuff to live.

 It’s a happy life folks, not always easy, but yarn makes it better.
 I hope our paths cross soon.